How to Secure Startup Business Loans

 In order to figure out how large of a loan payment that you will be able to afford to repay, divide your net operating income by your total annual debt.
 This will give you your debt service coverage ratio.
 The ratio will be 1 if your cash flow is equal to your monthly loan payments.

-Although this ratio can be acceptable to lenders, they will typically prefer a ratio of 1.35 or higher, which demonstrates that you have a buffer built into your finances.
+Although this ratio can be acceptable to lenders, they will typically prefer a ratio of 1.35 or higher, which demonstrates that you have a buffer built into your finances to pay back the startup business loan.

 In the financial world, it’s much better to have a solid and well thought out business plan as opposed to simply hoping for the best.
 Applying for a business loan without a business plan or one that’s merely half baked will not help your case for getting approved.
 While it isn’t uncommon for smaller businesses not to have a formalized business plan, it’s best to at least attempt to develop a comprehensive plan before applying for a loan.